Game Preview: Iowa Wild at Tucson Roadrunners

 TEAM NOTES

-TIGHT CHECKING: Iowa entered the third period scoreless on Saturday for the first time since Apr.
-22, 2022 vs. Texas
+BETWEEN THE PIPES: Iowa's goaltenders have not allowed more than three goals in four games in a row

-FOUR OR MORE: Iowa is 4-0-0-0 when four or more players score in a game...
-The Wild have not had four players score in a contest for 14 consecutive games...
-Iowa has had one or two goal scorers in seven games in a row
+DELAYED START: Iowa has scored its first goal in the third period in back-to-back games...
+The Wild have found the score sheet for the first time in the third period in six games this season

-SPECIAL TEAMS STATS: Iowa has received four or more power plays in 12 consecutive games
+SPECIAL TEAMS STATS: Iowa snapped a 12 game streak of receiving four or more power plays on Monday...
+The Wild have not faced more than three power plays in five games in a row

 For more information on Iowa Wild hockey, please visitâ¯www.iowawild.com.
 Fans can purchase single-game tickets through the team's website at www.iowawild.com.
 Group tickets (10 or more), suites, Wild 365 memberships or premium tickets can be purchased by contacting the Iowa Wild Ticket Department at 515-564-8700 orâ¯tickets@iowawild.com.
 Season tickets for 2023-24 are on sale now.
 Fans can purchase season tickets for the upcoming season atâ¯https://www.iowawild.com/wild-365.